jemunro/wehi-nextflow-training/module_2/README.md

 * See https://www.nextflow.io/docs/latest/script.html#closures

 ### **Exercise 2.2**
-1. In the Groovy shell, define the variables `data` as bellow
+1. In the Groovy shell, define the variables `data` as below
    ```groovy
    data = [['foo', 1, 2], ['bar', 3, 4], ['baz', 5, 6]]
    ```
-1. Using `collect`, transform data to have a new value which is the product of the first and second numeric values in each list, e.g. `['bar', 3, 4]` -> `['foo', 3, 4, 12]`
+1. Using `collect`, transform data to have a new value which is the product of the first and second numeric values in each list, e.g. `['bar', 3, 4]` -> `['bar', 3, 4, 12]`

 ### 1.3 Nextflow Scripting
 **Implicit Variables**: